aiishaan/webServer/README.md

 # Multi-threaded HTTP Web Server

 This is a Java implementation of a multi-threaded HTTP web server that supports non-persistent connections.
-The project consists of three main files: `WebServer.java`, `ServerDriver.java`, and `ServerUtils.java`
+The project consists of three main files: `WebServer.java`, `ServerDriver.java`, and `ServerUtils.java`.

 ## Features